spearw/goenrich-docker/README.md

 # goenrich-docker

-[GOenrich](https://github.com/ralatsdc/goenrich.git) This package execute GO enrichment analysis froma list of gene names using a precomputed database.
+[GOenrich](https://pypi.org/project/goenrichment/) This package execute GO enrichment analysis from a list of gene names using a precomputed database.
 The GO terms are analyze using a hypergeometric test. goenrich-docker provides Docker files and GitHub Action workflows for building and publishing a Docker image so that GOenrich can be used in Nextflow workflows.

 ### Build